dhesse84/tetris/README.md

 # tetris
 Tetris for Excel

-This is a game of Tetris within an Excel sheet.
-It works natively in Windows, but no on Mac due to the limitations of ActiveX emulation.
+This is a game of Tetris that runs within an Excel sheet.
+It requires ActiveX natively, which means it only works in Excel for Windows.
 Be sure to allow permissions/enable content on the sheet in order to play.

+Enjoy!
 This version is a non-commercial, fan-made project made in homage to the original Tetris.
 Tetris is property of The Tetris Company, LLC.
 ~DH

 Version history: